 Victoria is the head of the Micronutrient Information Center, one of the outreach programs at the LPI.
 Since its debut in 2000, the Micronutrient Information Center has been the Institute’s flagship outreach medium: an open-access, online database of evidence-based information on the roles of vitamins, minerals, and other dietary factors in promoting health and preventing disease.

-Thanks to champions like you, the LPI advances the science of optimal health.
-A gift of $5, $20, or $100 today means that our vital research in vitamins, minerals, and phytochemicals can continue for years to come.
+A gift of $5, $20, or $100 today means that our research in vitamins, minerals, and phytochemicals can continue.

 Director of the Linus Pauling Institute

 Ph.D.
 Student, Nutrition Program, College of Public Health and Human Sciences

 Yang is currently supported by the Marion T. Tsefalas Graduate Fellowship through the LPI.
 Yang is currently in a Ph.D. program under the guidance of Dr. Adrian Gombart.
 Her project focuses on the combination of xanthohumol with vitamin D in immune health.
 She is currently testing ‘nanofiber’ bandages that contain both of these compounds to improve wound healing and reduce post-surgical infections.

 Emily is the Balz Frei Graduate Student Fellow at the Linus Pauling Institute.
 Emily works in the van Breemen laboratory learning how the latest analytical techniques can be used to develop a scientific basis to evaluate the effects of natural alternatives or traditional medicines.

 Emily will be featured in the Spring/Summer 2019 Linus Pauling Institute Research Newsletter.